-Dental assistants play a critical role in delivering high-quality oral health care and are essential members of the dental care team.
+Dental assistants play a critical role in delivering high-quality oral health care.
 The profession is well suited for individuals who demonstrate strong communication skills, possess manual dexterity and seek a career with meaningful responsibilities and opportunities for growth.

-The Dental Assisting program is dedicated to providing knowledge, practical skills and professional values to support public health initiatives and advance the dental profession.
-Faculty are committed to providing a comprehensive, student-centered educational experience that promotes critical thinking, independent judgment and professional conduct, with the goal of maximizing each student's academic, clinical and personal development.
+The Dental Assisting program provides knowledge, practical skills and professional values to support public health and advance the dental profession.
+Faculty are committed to providing a student-centered educational experience that promotes critical thinking, independent judgment and professional conduct to maximize each student's academic, clinical and personal development.

 The program features advanced technology designed to enhance student learning and clinical training:

-The sites with which Wake Tech has contracted to provide clinical training require that all students assigned to their sites provide a criminal background check to Wake Tech and that the college notify the clinical site of any individuals who have criminal records.
+Wake Tech contracts with health care sites to provide clinical training to students.
+These clinical sites require that students assigned there provide a criminal background check to Wake Tech and that the college notify the site of any individuals who have criminal records.

 The background check includes every county where an applicant has lived during the past 10 years.
-"Criminal record" includes any of the following:
+"Criminal record" includes the following:

 Potential employers are welcome to post job openings at no cost on Handshake, Wake Tech's career services platform.
 Opportunities may include positions for dental hygienists, dental assistants, front office staff and related roles.